-Zone Delegates are invited to read and consider the WALGA State Council Agenda, which has been provided as an attachment with this Agenda and can be found via the link here.
+GVROC/Goldfields Esperance Zone Delegates are invited to read and consider the WALGA State Council Agenda for its meeting on 7 May 2025, which can be found at Attachment 4 and can be found via the link here.

-The Zone can provide comment or submit an alternative recommendation on any of the items, including the items for noting.
-The Zone comment will then be presented to the State Council for consideration at their meeting.
+The GVROC/Goldfields Esperance Zone can provide comment or submit an alternative recommendation on any of the items, including the items for noting.
+The GVROC/Goldfields Esperance Zone comment will then be presented to the State Council for consideration at their meeting.

-The State Council Agenda items requiring a decision of State Council are extracted for Zone consideration below.
+The State Council Agenda items requiring a decision of State Council are extracted for GVROC/Goldfields Esperance Zone consideration in Section 7.